-As of December 31, 2018, we had federal net operating loss carryforwards, or NOLs, of \$21.9 million, which will begin to expire in 2035.
+As of December 31, 2019, we had federal net operating loss carryforwards, or NOLs, of \$31.8 million.
+A portion of the federal net operating loss carryforwards begin to expire in 2035.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
-As a result of our most recent private placements and other transactions that have occurred since our incorporation including our IPO, we may have experienced such an ownership change.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.
 We will be unable to use our NOLs if we do not attain profitability sufficient to offset our available NOLs prior to their expiration.